 Best Budget-Friendly Double Stroller: Joovy Caboose Stand-on Tandem (26 lbs.).
 This stroller really isn’t a double stroller with two seats, but a “stand-on tandem”—the younger child sits in front while the older child stands in back (there is also a jump seat for the older child to sit on).
 This is a better solution when you have an older toddler who doesn’t want to ride all the time in a stroller . . . but still gets tired and needs a place to sit on long outings.
 Bonus: this stroller also includes a universal infant car seat adapter:

-At $99, this stroller is a very good value—since most doubles are $200+.
-FYI: The $93 price is for the graphic version.
-Other colors are about $110.
+This stroller is a very good value—since most doubles are $200+.

 Here’s a look at the various configurations of the Joovy Caboose Stand-on Tandem:

 Best Double Stroller: Side by side.
 Our top choice for side by side stroller is the Chicco Echo Twin.
 Based on the popular Chicco Liteway stroller (which is replaced by the Chicco Mini Bravo in 2018), the Echo Twin is a two-handled umbrella style stroller with rear wheel suspension, full recline, padded five-point harness, and a cup holder.
 Other features include adjustable leg rest and compact fold.